nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-to-heroku-with-postgresql.md

 }
 ```

-The static method in this class adds a method to the `IWebHost` interface that has no parameters.
+The static method `MigrateDatabase` in this class adds a method to the `IWebHost` interface that has no parameters.
 The `this IWebHost webHost` parameter is what allows the method to be added to the `IWebHost` interface as an extension method.

 The code inside will first check whether the application is running in Production, and therefore running on Heroku.
 If so, it will obtain a temporary DI scope inside which it will obtain an `ApplicationDbContext` instance and perform the pending migrations.
 Then, the application will continue to start up.